pakkinlau/scene_graph_benchmark_nvidia/README.md

 This project is ongoing, and the Docker container is just one milestone among several tasks.
 Below is a progress timeline for the project:

-- [x]: Refactored the Docker container for Scene Graph Benchmark using NVIDIA PyTorch base image.
+- [x] Refactored the Docker container for Scene Graph Benchmark using NVIDIA PyTorch base image.
-- [ ]: Begin implementation refinements for the `scene_graph_benchmark` package, focusing on bug fixes and adding support for new datasets.
+- [ ] Begin implementation refinements for the `scene_graph_benchmark` package, focusing on bug fixes and adding support for new datasets.
-- [ ]: Conduct experiments and benchmarks using the Scene Graph Benchmark package for our research project.
+- [ ] Conduct experiments and benchmarks using the Scene Graph Benchmark package for our research project.
-- [ ]: Publish results and release extended utilities for scene graph generation and object detection.
+- [ ] Publish results and release extended utilities for scene graph generation and object detection.

 > Note: While we are actively working on a research project involving this package, further details regarding our lab and research focus will be shared at a later date.